 The education level is good and challenging for students but the front office staff and principal lack respect and empathy for parent's concerns and at times act even pompass.

 Liberty Pines Academy is a public middle school.
 The principal of Liberty Pines Academy is Ms. Judith Thayer.
-1,317 children attend Liberty Pines Academy and identify as White, non-Hispanic; Hispanic; and Asian.
-2% of the Liberty Pines Academy students have "limited English proficiency."
-9% of the 1,317 students here are paying reduced lunch prices.
+1,317 students attend Liberty Pines Academy and are mostly White, non-Hispanic; Hispanic; and Asian.
+2% of the Liberty Pines Academy students are "limited in English proficiency."
+9% of the 1,317 students here get reduced lunch prices.
 Fruit Cove Middle School is one of the nearest middle schools.

 - Ceramics sculpture